4-8-4+4-8-4

 Under the Whyte notation for the classification of steam locomotives by wheel arrangement, the ' is a Garratt locomotive.
 The wheel arrangement is effectively two 4-8-4 locomotives operating back to back, with the boiler and cab suspended between the two engine units.
 Each engine unit has two pairs of leading wheels in a leading bogie, followed by four coupled pairs of driving wheels and two pairs of trailing wheels in a trailing bogie.

 Overview

 There were only two classes of steam locomotives worldwide, all of which were constructed by Beyer, Peacock & Company, the owners of the Garratt patent.

 The predecessor Double Mountain was likely the optimal Garratt wheel arrangement, with the four-wheeled leading bogies and the two-wheeled trailing trucks on each engine unit ensuring stability at speed and with sixteen coupled wheels for traction.
-More coupled wheels would inhibit the locomotive on tight curves, while the only advantage of more non-coupled wheels, such as on the Double Northern, was to reduce the axle loading.
+More coupled wheels would inhibit the locomotive on tight curves.
+The advantages of more non-coupled wheels, such as on the Double Northern, was firstly to reduce the axle loading, and more importantly to resist hunting if a zero reciprocating balance approach was used, as in the case of the NSWGR 60 class.